andrewschiano/github-slideshow/_posts/0000-01-02-andrewschiano.md

 ---
 layout: slide
-title: "Welcome to our andrewschiano slide!"
+title: "Welcome to andrewschiano's slide!"
 ---
 Hey there, buddy!
 Use the left arrow to go back!